B-A-Programs/bug_squasher/README.md

 https://bug-squasher-coral.vercel.app/

+(Only user functionality.
+For staff member functionality contact me.)

 ## Features

 - **Bug Reporting**: Users can easily report bugs by providing essential details such as description and steps to reproduce.